zSnout/zSnout.com/README.md

 The system that assigns page titles and paths bases them on a page's file name, so make sure to use a short yet descriptive file name.

+If a page has an associated cover image, it should be a square 320x320 PNG and be placed in the `public/images` directory.
+The file path of the image should match the output URL of the original path.
+If the page is an index, the image should be named `folder/index.png`.